Someșeni

 Someșeni (formerly known as Someșfalău; German: Mikelsdorf; Hungarian: Szamosfalva) is a largely residential neighbourhood of Cluj-Napoca, Romania.

 History

-The area was inhabited by Gepids, as evidenced by the Treasure of Someșeni which was discovered in 1963.
+In the 5th century, the area was inhabited by Gepids, as evidenced by the Treasure of Someșeni which was discovered in 1963.

 Originally a separate locality, Someșeni was first mentioned in a document from 1280.
 The Catholic church was built in the 13th century and still retains elements of Romanesque architecture.

 During the 20th century, the village was popular as a wellness tourism destination due to its well-known baths.
 They have since fallen into disrepair.

-The Cluj Airport was established here on April 1, 1932 by the Romanian Ministry of Industry and Trade; the airport was declared an International Airport in 1933.
+The Cluj Airport was established here on April 1, 1932, by the Romanian Ministry of Industry and Trade; the airport was declared an International Airport in 1933.

 Someșeni ceased to function as a separate entity and was attached to Cluj in 1968.